calliope-project/euro-calliope/templates/README.md

 ## Prepare

-1. You need a Gurobi license installed on your computer.
-You may as well choose another solver than Gurobi.
-See [Calliope's documentation](https://calliope.readthedocs.io/en/stable/user/config_defaults.html?highlight=solver#run-configuration) to understand how to switch to another solver.
+1. Install a Gurobi license on your computer ([academic license](https://www.gurobi.com/downloads/end-user-license-agreement-academic/) comes at no cost), or [choose a different solver](./customisation.md#manual).

 2. Install Calliope and all required dependencies.
 The easiest way to do so is using [conda](https://conda.io/) or [mamba](https://mamba.readthedocs.io/).
 Using conda, you can install Calliope: